biobricks/level-tree-index/README.md

 If you're going to want this functionality most of the time then you should probably use the levelup mode by calling the constructor with `opts.levelup` set to true, though that has its own drawbacks, especially if using `valueEncoding:'json'`.
 See the constructor API documentation for more.

+# ToDo

+## Before version 1.0

+* Implement unit tests

+## Extras

+* Add option for levelup:true mode that sets whether to wait for the index to update before calling back or not, both per default and per .put/.del/.batch operation.

 # License and copyright

 License: AGPLv3